stephenballot/me/README.md

 **Heavier stuff**

-I believe in what Tony Hsieh calls "Collisions".
+I believe in what Tony Hsieh (of Zappos fame) calls "Collisions".
 "Collisions" are unscientific and hard-to-prove, and they are not violent, but rather gentle, like particles under a microscope that are moving and suddenly meeting at a point in the space time continuum.
 You could call them "serendipitous meetings".
 I see my main job in *OLX* to be the person that makes sure our company has as many "collisions" as possible.

 I believe in a Humans first approach.